Sriram-Ravula/Contrastive-Inversion/README.md

+# Inverse Problems Leveraging Pre-trained Contrastive Representations

+This repo contains the official code for the paper [Inverse Problems Leveraging Pre-trained Contrastive Representations](https://arxiv.org/abs/2110.07439).

+Authors: [Sriram Ravula](sriramravula.com), Georgios Smyrnis, [Matt Jordan](https://www.cs.utexas.edu/~mjordan/), and [Alexandros G. Dimakis](https://users.ece.utexas.edu/~dimakis/) from The University of Texas at Austin.

 ## Requirements

-In order to run the code for our models, it is necessary to install ```pytorch_lightning``` and all of its dependencies.
-The file ```requirements.txt``` provides the environment specifications for running our coder.
-Moreover, it is necessary that the following files from the OpenAI CLIP repository (https://github.com/openai/CLIP) are added, along with their respective requirements:
+The file ```requirements.txt``` provides the environment specifications for running our code.
+You can install them using ```pip install -r requirements.txt```.
+You also need the following files from the OpenAI CLIP repository (https://github.com/openai/CLIP), along with their respective requirements:
 - ```model.py```
 - ```clip.py```
 - ```simple_tokenizer.py```